mre/andygrunwald.github.io-1/content/post/your-connection-deserves-a-name.md

     alt="Provide a name to your database connection"
 >}}

-**tl;dr**: When your application interacts with an external system (e.g., a data store), assign a name to the connection.
+**tl;dr**: When your application interacts with an external system (e.g., a datastore), assign a name to the connection.
 The goal should be that the external system knows who you are.
 In case of a problem, this will reduce the time to debug by multiple hours and often save other applications from failing.
 Check out [andygrunwald/your-connection-deserves-a-name @ Github](https://github.com/andygrunwald/your-connection-deserves-a-name "Code examples on how to name a connection for redis, RabbitMQ, PostgreSQL and more") for code examples how to do it.

 <!--more-->

-Most of the applications on this planet interact with some data store (used as a synonym for things like a database, cache, queuing system).
+Most of the applications on this planet interact with some datastore (used as a synonym for things like a database, cache, queuing system).
 In a perfect (engineering) world:

 * Every application has its own datastore